Trxbxz/DigitalDice_LCD/README.md

 - Push Button
 - Proteus for simulation

+## How to Use
+1. Open `DigitalDice.ino` in Arduino IDE.
+2. Compile and upload the `.hex` to Arduino in Proteus.
+3. Run the simulation.
+4. Press the button.

 ## How It Works
 - Press the button → Display a number (1–6)
 - LCD holds the number until the next press
 - Works cleanly in Proteus